-If you are interested in taking care of your health and in supporting the mission of this website, strongly consider trying Organifi Green Juice.
+If you are interested, strongly consider trying Organifi Green Juice.

-Thanks for reading and here’s to your health!
+Regardless, thank you for being here, thank you for reading to the end, and here’s to your health!

 This post contains affiliate links.
 A small commission is received for referring the product to you, but at no extra cost to you.
 These commissions help to keep the site running.